-4 CSR 240-3.620 Filing Requirements for Water Utility Applications for Authority to Acquire the Stock of a Public Utility acquire the stock of a public utility shall include:
+4 CSR 240-3.620 Filing Requirements for Water Utility Applications for Authority to Acquire the Stock of a Public Utility

 PURPOSE: Applications to the commission for the authority to acquire the stock of a public utility must meet the requirements set forth in this rule.
 As noted in the rule, additional requirements pertaining to such applications are set forth in 4 CSR 240-2.060(1).